 Freshman Admission into the DPT Program

-The minimum criteria for admission as a pre-DPT student for freshman year are:
+The minimum criteria for consideration for admission as a pre-DPT student for freshman year are:

 Additionally, high school preparation in physics is highly recommended.
 Exposure to and exploration of physical therapy as demonstrated by paid or volunteer experience is strongly encouraged.

-The student also will be required to choose the pre-DPT major in which he or she wishes to major.
+The student also will be required to choose the pre-DPT major in which he or she wishes to study.
 Click here for a list of undergraduate programs.

 A positive criminal record check, positive child abuse history and/or a positive drug screening may result in any of the following:

 - inability to find or delay in finding a clinical placement